aakim0907/Node.js/README.md

 A Vue.js project

 #### Takeaways
 * eol-last: require newline at the end of files
+* ORM (Object-Relational Mapping)